 How are true sports fans following their favorite teams in the sports-saturated Washington, D.C., market?
 Are they using more mobile devices?
 Watching less TV?
 Maybe even cutting their cable cords and abandoning television entirely?

-Fortunately, Georgetown University’s graduate program in Sports Industry Management (SIM) has access to an ideal group of knowledgeable and committed sports fans to help answer these questions: Its students—as well as their many equally engaged contacts in Maryland, Virginia, and the District.
+Fortunately, Georgetown University’s Master's in Sports Industry Management (SIM) program has access to an ideal group of knowledgeable and committed sports fans to help answer these questions: Its students—as well as their many equally engaged contacts in Maryland, Virginia, and the District.

 “We knew we were dealing with sports fans because I don’t know anyone in the program who’s not a sports fan,” said SIM student Casey Fratkin, a soccer player and coach.